srujana-16/RL-Memory-Specificity-Analysis/README.md

 ## Getting Started

-To replicate the analyses or explore the data, clone this repository and navigate to the respective folders.
-Ensure you have the necessary dependencies installed to run the code.
+To replicate the analyses or explore the data, follow these steps:

+1. Clone this repository to your local machine.
+2. Ensure you have Python 3 or above installed.
+If not, download and install it from [Python's official website](https://www.python.org/downloads/).
+3. Download all the data files from the Data folder for experiments (exp1 and exp2).
+4. Use Jupyter Notebooks to view the analysis.
+To install, use the command `pip install jupyterlab` or `pip install notebook`.

 ## Team Members